 Six ways to fundraise for your community

-Events themselves can also prove a good way of bringing in one-off funds.
+Events themselves can prove a good way of bringing in one-off funds.
 You could charge an entry fee, which would give you an idea of how many people you need to come to the event.
-It is hard to charge for events in public spaces, unless you’ve hired it as a venue, but running a food concession is another way of bringing in extra cash, but be sure to work out your margins first.
+It is hard to charge for events in public spaces, unless you’ve hired it as a venue, but running a food or drinks concession is another way of bringing in extra cash, but be sure to work out your margins first.

-Need to know: Some fundraising sites like JustGiving.com charge a percentage of the funds raised.
-Virgin Money Giving is 100% not-for-profit and passes on Gift Aid in full to your charity.
-Also, GoRaise is a simple way to raise to collect donations from shopping online, you can get up to 15% from your purchases back as a donation for your charity.
+Need to know: Many fundraising sites like JustGiving charge a percentage of the funds raised, it’s best to check the % rates first to find the most competitive.
+Don’t forget, GoRaise is a simple way to collect donations from shopping online, you can get up to 15% from your purchases back as a donation for your charity.

 Need to know: It’s best to be clear what you’re offering in terms of publicity — and put it in writing.

-It’s a local project, so why not ask local people to support it?
+If it’s a local project, why not ask local people to support it?
 Crowdfunding usually has a specific ‘ask’ — funds for running costs are best sourced from elsewhere, but if there’s something specific you want to raise money for, such as a community garden, shop, or skate park then crowdfunding could be the way to go.

-Be realistic — if you live in a small community then don’t expect thousands of pounds (unless you have incredibly generous neighbours) and make sure everyone can see the benefit; explain what the money will be used for.
+Be realistic — if you live in a small community then don’t expect thousands of pounds (unless you have incredibly generous neighbours!).
+And, make sure everyone can see the benefit; explain what the money will be used for.

 Crowdfunder is a great site to get started.
-It enables you to raise funds; test, validate and market your idea; and build loyalty.
+It enables you to raise funds, test, validate and market your idea - and build loyalty.